damymetzke/yaml-route-doc/doc/cssGuide.md

 > route--method
 > route--method--description

-## scss Rules
+## SCSS Rules

-It is recommended to use the following rules when writing scss:
+It is recommended to use the following rules when writing SCSS:

 - **Always** use `@use`, never use `@import`.
 - A variable called `$prefix` should exist.
   Every time the class prefix is used write something along the lines of `.#{$prefix}`.
-  Make sure to not include any selector tokens in the `$prefix` variable.
+  Do not include any selector tokens in the `$prefix` variable.

-## scss Structure
+## SCSS Structure

-scss files should be structured with the following files:
+SCSS files should be structured with the following files:

 ### style.scss